Who Is Hulk Hogan?

 In July 2008, Hogan and his daughter, Brooke, starred together in a short-lived reality series, Brooke Knows Best.
 That fall, Hogan became the host and executive producer of Hulk Hogan's Celebrity Championship Wrestling.
-The show, aired on the Country Music Television cable network, pits celebrities against each other in competition to see who is the best celebrity wrestler.
-Competitors included Danny Bonaduce, Todd Bridges, and Dennis Rodman.
+The show pits celebrities against each other in a competition to see who is the best celebrity wrestler.
+Competitors included Danny Bonaduce, Todd Bridges and Dennis Rodman.

-In April 2012 a sex tape of Hogan and Heather Clem, the then-wife of radio personality Bubba the Love Sponge, was leaked online.
-Both Hogan and Heather claimed they were unaware that they were being filmed.
-That fall Hogan sued the couple for invasion of privacy and a settlement shortly followed.
+In April 2012, a sex tape of Hogan and Heather Clem, the then-wife of radio personality Bubba the Love Sponge, was leaked online.
+Both Hogan and Clem claimed they were unaware that they were being filmed.
+That fall, Hogan sued the couple for invasion of privacy and a settlement shortly followed.

 But Hogan's problems turned for the worse when Gawker published a short clip of the sex tape in October 2012.
-Repercussions of the scandal continued when it was soon discovered that included in the sex tape were anti-black rants by the wrestler.
+Repercussions of the scandal continued when it was soon discovered that the tape included anti-black rants made by the wrestler.
 Despite admitting being "racist, to a point," Hogan quickly admitted he was wrong and that his racial slurs were regrettable.
-In July 2015 the WWE terminated its contract with Hogan.
+In July 2015, the WWE terminated its contract with Hogan.